alephium/www/src/content/news/meet-alphred-a-virtual-machine-like-no-others-85ce86540025/index.md

 ---
-date: 2023-01-18T14:30:50.649000Z
+title: Meet ALPHred, a Virtual Machine like no others
-description: "Meet ALPHred, Alephium's unique virtual machine that distinguishes itself from others in the blockchain space, examining its function and innovative features."
+description: Meet ALPHred, Alephium's unique virtual machine that distinguishes itself from others in the blockchain space, examining its function and innovative features.
-seoDescription: "Alephium ALPHred virtual machine - unique blockchain VM like no others.
-Technical innovation and virtual machine features showcase."
+seoDescription: Alephium ALPHred virtual machine - unique blockchain VM like no others.
+Technical innovation and virtual machine features showcase.
+date: 2023-01-18T14:30:50.649Z
 spotlight: false
 featuredImage: image_de012354c9.jpeg
-title: Meet ALPHred, a Virtual Machine like no others
 ---

-_This is the third of a series of technical innovations brought by Alephium.
-Find the previous ones_ [here](/news/post/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301) _(PolW) and_ [here](https://medium.com/p/8de3b0f76749) _(sUTXO).
-Here we examine what a virtual machine is, what function it fills in blockchains and what distinguishes Alephium’s VM (called Alphred) from others._
+*This is the third of a series of technical innovations brought by Alephium.
+Find the previous ones* [here](/news/post/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301) *(PolW) and* [here](https://medium.com/p/8de3b0f76749) *(sUTXO).
+Here we examine what a virtual machine is, what function it fills in blockchains and what distinguishes Alephium’s VM (called Alphred) from others.*

+> *Updated: Updated on October 1, 2025, to better reflect the state of the technology.*

 ## What is a VM?